genderkit/genderkit/_resources/referral-appointment.md

   caption: "A medical professional looking at a patient while taking notes"
 ---

-To get medical treatment related to gender, you normally need to be *referred* to a specialist gender service.
+To get gender-related medical treatment, you normally need to be *referred* to a specialist gender service.
 This works just like being referred for any other kind of medical treatment.

 ### How do I get a referral?

-Private gender services let you refer yourself - the website for the service will tell you how.
-Normally they will ask you to send them an email or fill in a form on their website.
+Private gender services let you refer yourself and their website will normally tell you how.
+Getting a referral typically involves sending them an email or filling in a form on their website.

 Some NHS gender services also let you refer yourself.
 You can refer yourself to one of these services by downloading a form from their website, filling it out,  and emailing it to them.
 You can find out which NHS services allow self-referral on our [list of gender services]({% link _resources/gender-services.md %}).

 To be referred to an NHS gender service which doesn't allow self-referral, you will need to make an appointment to speak to your GP.
-This could be an appointment to speak on the telephone, or an appointment to speak in person.
+This could be a telephone or in-person appointment.

 ### How do I ask my GP for a referral?